To map out the path to a positive impact from website design, one must first answer the question: What is the purpose of a website?

 Website Development and Programming

 Here we are talking about the nuts and bolts of putting it all together.
-A great website usually doesn’t have a custom content management system.
+A great website usually has a custom content management system (CMS).
 WordPress works great, and there are some others as well.
 Custom systems are risky, if only because it can be nearly impossible to get inexpensive edits done – especially if the developer stops working with the company and someone else needs to take it over.

 It is important that the website is built using HTML5 – meaning it is built with modern programming standards and a totally responsive (mobile-friendly website) design.